 - Discuss your assumptions of the business environment for the upcoming year

 - Review bottlenecks constraining the company in meeting objectives (sales, dues, fees, other sources of revenue) and identify their impact.
 Brainstorm solutions around the bottlenecks for both internal and external forces

-After discussing the above items with your management team it is time to start looking at the revenue and expenses – such as revenue forecast, capital expenses, staffing changes, etc. for the upcoming year.
-To tackle the budget preparation alot of our clients find it helpful to look at the trends of the actuals over a 3 to 5 year period and pair it with the decisions from their strategizing discussion to create a draft budget for the next year.
+After discussing the above items with your management team it is time to start looking at the revenue and expenses such as revenue forecast, capital expenses, staffing changes, etc. for the upcoming year.
+To tackle the budget preparation, many of our clients find it helpful to look at the trends of the actuals over a 3 to 5 year period and pair it with the decisions from their strategizing discussion to create a draft budget for the next year.